wharfkit/website/src/lib/docs/AccountKit/LinkAuthMethod.md

 ---
 title: LinkAuth (Method)
-description: Used to create an action that creates a dependency between a smart contract action and a permission level.
+description: Used to create an action that creates a dependency between a smart contract action and a permission.
 category: AccountKit
 published: true
 order: 9